 Brown’s varied music choices closely reflect the heart of the work, with the spiritual grounding of Duke Ellington’s Come Sunday, the contemporary yet timeless house music vibe of Roy Davis’ “Gabriel,” and the West African and African-American traditions of Fela Kuti’s Afro-Pop beats.

-Support for this new production has been provided by Natasha I. Leibel, M.D. & Harlan B. Levine, M.D., and Elizabeth Marsteller Gordon.
+Natasha Leibel Levine, M.D. & Harlan B. Levine, M.D., and Elizabeth Marsteller Gordon.

 Brooklyn born Ronald K. Brown has created and presented dances since 1985, with his NY-based company Evidence, at venues in the U.S., France, Brazil, England and Cote d'Ivoire.
 Brown's choreography has been performed by Dayton Contemporary Dance Company, African American Dance Ensemble, Cinque Folkloric Dance Theater, Philadanco, Ailey II and Alvin Ailey American Dance Theater, among others.
 Brown has worked with and learned from Jennifer Muller/THE WORKS, Mary Anthony Dance Theater/PHOENIX, Bessie Schonberg, Ann Carlson and Judith Jamison.
 He is the recipient of numerous awards including a New York Dance and Performance Award (Bessie), National Endowment for the Arts Choreographers' Fellowship, a New York Foundation for the Arts Fellowship and a John Simon Guggenheim Fellowship.